NickRoyer/ToyAttentionTransformer/README.md

 In the mean time I hope this notebook can help you visualize a simple transformer training loop

 The main logic is split:
-ModeDetails => Contains the details of how the model is created including an attention architecture Model => the bones of the model
+ModelDetails => Contains the details of how the model is created including an attention architecture Model => the bones of the model
 Trainer => impleentation of a simple training loop config => standard configuration